AidanAlr/soundchartspy/README.rst

 About
 =====
-`soundchartspy` Python wrapper enabling easier pythonic interaction with the SoundCharts API.
-[SoundCharts API](https://doc.api.soundcharts.com/api/v2/doc).
-It provides an easy interface to interact with the SoundCharts API, allowing you to retrieve data about songs, artists, and more.
-This package is not affiliated with or endorsed by SoundCharts, though an active SoundCharts API subscription is required.
+`soundchartspy` is a wrapper package enabling easier pythonic interaction with the SoundCharts API (`SoundCharts API documentation <https://doc.api.soundcharts.com/api/v2/doc>`_).
+It provides an easy interface to retrieve data about songs, artists, charts and more.
+This package is not affiliated with or endorsed by SoundCharts, though an active SoundCharts API subscription is required to use the package.

 For detailed information, consult the documentation hosted on Read the Docs.